EventStore/replicator-docs/content/docs/Features/Transforms/js.md

 The function itself must be named `transform`.
 Replicator will call it with the following arguments:

-- `stream` - original stream name
+- `Stream` - original stream name
-- `eventType` - original event type
+- `EventType` - original event type
-- `data` - event payload as an object
+- `Data` - event payload as an object
-- `metadata` - event metadata as an object
+- `Metadata` - event metadata as an object

-The function must return an object, which contains `stream`, `eventType`, `data` and `metadata` fields.
-Both `data` and `metadata` must be valid objects, the `metadata` field can be `undefined`.
-If you haven't changed the event data, you can pass `data` and `metadata` arguments, which the function receives as arguments.
+The function must return an object, which contains `Stream`, `EventType`, `Data` and `Metadata` fields.
+Both `Data` and `Metadata` must be valid objects, the `Metadata` field can be `undefined`.
+If you haven't changed the event data, you can pass `Data` and `Metadata` arguments, which the function receives as arguments.

 ## Logging